phage-nz/infosec-bazaar/honeypots/windows/readme.md

   - **Optional:** Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options: Set "Accounts: Rename administrator account" to something of your choosing.
 - Under Control Panel > System and Security > Allow remote access: uncheck "Allow connections only from computers running Remote Desktop with Network Level Authentication".
 - Reboot the server, allow patches to complete installation and sign on with your new local administrator account.
 - Open the Local Users and Groups snap-in (lusrmgr.msc).
+Prepare the user accounts:
-If you renamed the built-in administrator account, remove the description of your account and create a new account named Administrator:
+  - If you renamed the built-in administrator account, remove the description of your account and create a new account named Administrator:
     - Provide it the description: "Built-in account for administering the computer/domain".
     - Set a password.
 Choose something that you're sure will be in a list of compromised passwords (maybe 200-500 hits on the [Have I Been Pwned Password Test](https://haveibeenpwned.com/Passwords)) but also won't make it obvious the host is a honeypot.
     - Add it to whatever groups you deem necessary, depending how much of a headache you want to cause those signing on with it (e.g. Administrators, Remote Desktop Users).
+  - If you didn't rename the built-in account, use the above password selection guidelines to set a password for your account.
+Otherwise, ensure it's strong.
-- If you wish, set up a handful of other users too.
+  - Set up any other user accounts required by your host profile, too.
 - Install your browser of choice and configure it not to retain history.
 - Download the latest release of OpenSSH for Windows from https://github.com/PowerShell/Win32-OpenSSH/releases and extract it to C:\Program Files\OpenSSH.
 Add this path to the system PATH environment variable.
 - In a PowerShell prompt, install OpenSSH: